 - a.
-Net profit up to this quarter for the current FY 2081/82 has Decrease in comparison to the same period of the previous year because of decrease in interest income and increase in impairment charges. - b.
-Retained Earnings has increased during current quarter of FY 2081/82 in comparison to the same period of the previous year because of transfer of amount from regulatory reserve to retained earnings as per provision of directives by NRB on Deferred tax Asset, Non-Banking Asset and Accrued Interest Income. - c.
-Increase in NPL and impairment charges occurred/resulted due to stagnant economy has impacted the profitability and reserves of the bank during the quarter under review. - d.
+Net profit up to this quarter for the current FY 2081/82 has increased in comparison to the same period of the previous year because of increase in net interest income and decrease in impairment charges. - b.
+Retained Earnings has increased during current quarter of FY 2081/82 in comparison to the same period of the previous year due to increase in profit. - c.
 The liquidity of the bank is sufficient to meet the lending opportunities.
-However, low credit demand in the overall banking industry during the review period has been a great concern. - e.
-The objective of business diversification and improvement in qualitative services covering remote area branches has resulted in banking access and financial inclusiveness along with customer-friendly services nationwide as per the need of time and client. - f.
-The bank is constantly improving its IT infrastructure to allow automated transactions through digital channels and make the bank more competitive, along with the initiation of procurement for new competitive CBS. - g.
+However, low credit demand in the overall banking industry during the review period has been a great concern. - d.
+The objective of business diversification and improvement in qualitative services covering remote area branches has resulted in banking access and financial inclusiveness along with customer-friendly services nationwide as per the need of time and client. - e.
+The bank is constantly improving its IT infrastructure to allow automated transactions through digital channels and make the bank more competitive, along with the initiation of procurement for new competitive CBS. - f.
 The bank has prepared a robust risk management and AML/CFT policy as per international norms and is implementing them thoroughly.